 Winter Service Area Map (subject to change, see Ride Bend App for current boundary)

 Ride Bend offers on-demand, app-driven transit service to the public.
-The free service will be available weekdays beginning January 6.
+The free service will be available weekdays from January 6 through March 31.
 Rides can be requested via the Ride Bend mobile app.
 Or, passengers without access to a smartphone can call 1-866-921-8924 to request a ride.